Sun Gun Telescope

+It was featured in the August 1999 issue of Scientific American magazine.

 Bruce Hegerberg designed the Sun Gun from a 60 mm diameter 900 mm fl. optical tube which is mounted inside a 3-inch PVC which is in turn connected to a 20-inch plastic flower planter.
 A rear projection screen is then mounted on the top of the flower planter.
 The entire Sun Gun can be made from items easily found at most local hardware stores.
 The scope itself is an inexpensive 60mm refractor available from many sources.